elasticio/api-docs/source/index.md

 #### Returns

-Returns an HTTP 200 in case of successfull deletion
+Returns an HTTP 200 in case of successful deletion

 # Recipes